SumoLogic/sumologic-documentation/docs/observability/kubernetes-solution/troubleshoot-with-explore.md

 id: troubleshoot-with-explore
 title: Troubleshoot with Explore
 sidebar_label: Troubleshooting
+description: Explore navigation allows you to quickly locate the object in a physical stack that needs to be debugged.
 ---

 Explore navigation allows you to quickly locate the object in a physical stack that needs to be debugged.
 This page walks you through a high-level troubleshooting scenario to illustrate the possibilities.